The 25 Best Alzheimer's Blogs of 2013

 Sharing My Life With Lewy Body Dementia

-In the personal entries of Sharing My Life With Lewy Body Dementia, the author opens his individual, first-hand experiences to the world.
+Sharing My Life With Lewy Body Dementia contains personal entries about the blogger’s first-hand experiences.
 This touching blog offers readers a rare glimpse into the sobering experiences of a gentleman facing the inevitable.

-This unique and poignant journal offers a dementia patient’s opinions on everything from the medical community to time alone with his own mind, and creates a fascinating touch-point for any reader hoping to gain insight into the mind of a loved one with dementia.
+You’ll get a dementia patient’s opinions on everything from the medical community to time alone with his own mind.
+This blog is a fascinating touch-point for any reader hoping to gain insight into the mind of a loved one with dementia.

 “Had a Dad” Alzheimer’s Blog